bertkdowns/thesis/notes/proposal.proposal.md

 Through the case studies, a generalised methodology to build a DT of a chemical process can be constructed.
 This methodology will be shown in the context of the Ahuora Digital Twin Platform.
 It will be both a novel piece of research into DT application, and a guide to industry on how to create a DT system.

-Finally, it is anticipated that this process will also involve creation of new techniques for Machine Learning and/or Mathematical Modelling.
+Finally, I anticipate that this process will also involve creation of new techniques for Machine Learning and/or Mathematical Modelling.
 As these techniques form the core of the DT, it is likely that tangential research into those fields will be required to enable the use of emerging techniques in Digital Twins.
 For example, the current work on operator networks fits into this category.